-Credits 0.5

-Prerequisite: A or B in Algebra 2, Geometry

-This course is a study of trigonometry with emphasis on circular functions.
+TRIGONOMETRY HONORS 11th-12th Grade - 0.5 Credit Prerequisite: A or B in Algebra 2, Geometry This course is a study of trigonometry with emphasis on circular functions.
 Topics include: trigonometric and circular functions, inverse trigonometric functions, identities, equations, solution of triangles, complex numbers, vectors, parametric equations, polar coordinates and applications.
 The course ends with introductory calculus concepts such as limits, derivatives and anti-derivatives.
-Applications of these concepts are throughout the course and technology is an important resource with an emphasis on students improving their critical thinking skills.
+Applications of these 11 | P a g e concepts are throughout the course and technology is an important resource with an emphasis on students improving their critical thinking skills.
 This honors class earns .5 quality point per semester.
+All courses are a length of two semesters unless otherwise specified.
+Honors and AP courses need teacher recommendation.
+Dual Credit courses need counselor recommendation.